Aghrib: The Commune

-The economy
+Economy

 There are no industries or large scale artisanal activity within the village.
 Agriculture is practiced on a very small scale and is used mostly to supplement family incomes.
 The village can still be considered fairly wealthy thanks to remittances from its hundreds of sons and daughters who work elsewhere in the country or overseas.

 Historically, Aghribs was well known for its Monday market.
 For over a hundred years, the market was a place where thousands of economic transactions were carried out every Monday by people who would come from all over Kabylie.
 The main activities included buying and selling animals (cows, oxen, sheep, donkeys,...), food stuffs (cereals, olive oil, spices, meat,...), agricultural tools, and so forth.
 However, in recent years, the market has shrunk markedly and is no longer the strong economic driver it once was.

+The Tamgout cheese is produced there, and the dairy industry still dominates the local economy.

 The War of Independence

 During the war of independence (1954 – 1962), like most villages in Kabylie, Aghribs suffered heavy casualties.
 Twenty four men and a woman, most in their twenties and the youngest only seventeen, lost their lives.
 Here they are: